senseshift/senseshift.github.io/docs/about.md

 # About OpenHaptics

-OpenHaptics is open-source firmware for haptic-feedback devices for Virtual Reality
+OpenHaptics is an open-source firmware for haptic-feedback devices that are used in Virtual Reality environments.
+.
+OpenHaptics is designed to be easy to use and integrate with existing VR systems, making it a valuable tool for anyone working in the field of VR.
+The source code for OpenHaptics is available for free on GitHub, allowing anyone to contribute to its development and improvement.

 ## License